read

 Scrolling animations are a great way to add a bit of liveliness to your websites or web apps.
 As the user scrolls down the page, elements can fade or slide in from any direction, making their experience more enjoyable and drawing attention to important content on the page.

-However, it’s easy to overdo animations, which can have a negative effect on user experience.
+However, it's easy to overdo animations, which can hurt user experience.

 LSA defaults to very subtle transitions, but you can customize everything to your liking.